SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-9back-to-the-future-phone-7.markdown

-                    Last thing to update is in the KeyMappings class.&nbsp; Just remove the [Serializable] references (apparently they are only needed for binary serialisation).&nbsp; You can also remove all using statements except Microsoft.Xna.Framework.Input (this is a good general rule of thumb, to only declare what you actually intend to use in your code, same can be said of references).&nbsp; I will tidy up more later.
+                    Last thing to update is in the KeyMappings class.
+Just remove the [Serializable] references (apparently they are only needed for binary serialisation).
+You can also remove all using statements except Microsoft.Xna.Framework.Input (this is a good general rule of thumb, to only declare what you actually intend to use in your code, same can be said of references).
+I will tidy up more later.